HackFSU/hackfsu-2019-v1/README.md

 + Figure out what to do when "Get Updates" button is clicked and make happen with frontend in javascript and backend in node

-### Mobile
+### Various Resolutions

-+ Looks like crap on a mobile phone
++ Looks like crap on a mobile phone and really large screens
     - "sorry" - Dylan

 ### Security

-+ We don't have any dynamic stuff, but still need security.
++ We don't have any dynamic stuff, so no need for security
 + Do we want to have an admin/login stuff?
 If so: definitely need security and potentially a framework for backend
     - Talk with person from last year who developed the website for last year's